Most electrical accidents result from one of the following three factors:

 The first step before beginning any inspection or repair job is to turn the current off at the switch box and padlock the switch in the OFF position.
 This applies even on so-called low-voltage circuits.
 Securely tagging the switch or controls of the machine or equipment being locked out of service clarifies to everyone in the area which equipment or circuits are being inspected or repaired.

 Only qualified electricians who have been trained in safe lockout procedures should maintain electrical equipment.
-Two of the locks that are used should match, and each key should fit just one lock.
-In addition, one individual lock and key should be issued to each maintenance worker authorized to lock out and tag the equipment.
+No two of the locks used should match, and each key should fit just one lock.
+One individual lock and key should be issued to each maintenance worker authorized to lock out and tag the equipment.
 All employees who repair a given piece of equipment should lock out its switch with an individual lock.
 Only authorized workers should be permitted to remove it.

 Before working under or near overhead power lines, ensure that you maintain a safe distance to the lines and, for very high-voltage lines, ground any equipment such as cranes that can become energized.
 If working on power lines, ensure that the lines have been deenergized and grounded by the owner or operator of the lines.
 Other protective measures like guarding or insulating the lines help prevent accidental contact.